-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 "It seems unlikely there'll be enough bailout money for all those who might feel eligible, so it shouldn't be surprising if there's a rush to make a company or an industry's case," Jill Craig, the managing director of Hume Brophy, an Irish lobbying firm in Brussels, said.

-EU institutions had been "actively seeking stakeholder input" and mailing out "written consultations on inception impact assessments" in recent weeks, Mónica Vicente Cristina, the managing director in Brussels of Weber Shandwick, a US lobbying firm, said.
+EU institutions had been "actively seeking stakeholder input" and mailing out consultations on "inception impact assessments" in recent weeks, Mónica Vicente Cristina, the managing director in Brussels of Weber Shandwick, a US lobbying firm, said.

 "We see a lot of lobbying happening.
 There's no doubt there's a flurry," Margarida Silva, from Corporate Europe Observatory, a pro-transparency NGO in Brussels, also said.